-First-year students in the Biological Science, Biology, and Zoology majors from any college are invited and encouraged to take this one-credit course aimed at maximizing student success in these life science majors.
+First-year students in the Biological Science and Biology majors from either college are invited and encouraged to take this one-credit course aimed at maximizing student success in these life science majors.
 This seminar supports students in the transition to a college-level science curriculum through exposure to relevant opportunities, promotion of beneficial academic habits, and the establishment of a classroom community.

 Switching to Biological Science